bcowdery/dotfiles/Readme.md

 ## Sensible macOS defaults

-When setting up a new Mac, you may want to set up some sensible macOS DEFAULT_USER
+When setting up a new Mac, you may want to set up some sensible macOS defaults

 ```
 ./.macos